PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused binary-owner, convergence, terminal, and architecture gate is `286 passed in 17.42s`.

+The preceding final decomposed-InstanceNorm block now retains complete reconciliation evidence under its unchanged exact repair counter.
+Plan validation/application and the reconciliation→sort→layout-inference order are unchanged.

+This checkpoint extends the expanded related gate to `1252 passed in 30.10s`;
+the focused indexed-InstanceNorm, terminal, and architecture gate is `310 passed in 18.35s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.